pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 ### NULL function support

-Null handling is not supported when tables use table base null storing.
+Null handling is not supported when tables use table based null storing.
 See [null handling support](null-value-support.md)

 ### Custom transform function support